APSU

 Wind neck around.
 Move shoulders up & down.
 Twist at waist.
 Bend over & let blood flow to head.
 Let head roll forward to your chest, then gently push it forward with your hands until your chin rests on your chest.
 Stick tongue out very far to “make” & then immediately loosen tension (Yoga-Lion).
 Rotate shoulders, elbows, arms.
 Bend over like a rag doll.

-Inhale, then hiss out smoothly & evenly.
+BREATHING EXERCISES: Inhale, then hiss out smoothly & evenly.
 Feel hookup with abdominal muscles.
 At end of breath, do a “HSK” sound to give vitality & an abrupt stop.
 Roll out (up) breath as if you were rolling up a tube of toothpaste – from bottom to top.
 Hands behind head, inhale “through a straw,” then hands down & repeat.
 Inhale, count to 5 during exhale, then quick inhale, count to 10, 15, 20, etc.

 SINGING EXERCISES